Sondre Lerche: Career

 In September 2009, Lerche released Heartbeat Radio, to critical acclaim.
 While it maintained the studio polish of his groundbreaking debut, there was also a sense of musical adventure that mixed acoustic guitars with grand gestures of orchestral pop, elements of 1950s Jazz, 1960s and 1970s Brazilian psych-folk, and state-of-the-art 1980s pop masters such as Prefab Sprout, Scritti Politti and Fleetwood Mac.
 In his review, Mikael Wood of the Los Angeles Times wrote, "No matter what genre he's working in – fuzzy garage rock, breezy vocal jazz, acoustic folk-pop – this young Norwegian singer-songwriter crafts catchier choruses than many musicians who’ve been working twice as long as he has."
 Allmusic Guide's Tim Sendra called Heartbeat Radio Sondre's "best work to date."

 In June 2011, Lerche released the self-titled Sondre Lerche, on his own Mona Records.
 Praised by Rolling Stone, The New York Times, Stereogum, Filter, Spin, and Entertainment Weekly among others for its experimentation with contrasting musical sounds, this eponymous album contains Lerche's most interesting arrangements and catchy songwriting to date, but also some of his most somber and introspective.
 In the studio, Lerche wanted to explore his new creative alliances in Williamsburg, the Brooklyn neighborhood where he's lived on and off for the previous six years.
 The album was recorded – live in the studio – and mixed in a short but intense time period of three weeks.
 The sessions included fellow musicians – Midlake drummer McKenzie Smith, longtime producer/collaborator Kato Ådland, Dave Heilman (drummer for Regina Spektor), and co-producer, mixer, and owner of Rare Book Room Studio, Nicolas Verhnes (Spoon, Animal Collective).

 Lerche celebrated his 30th birthday with the release of his first live album, Bootlegs, in 2012.

 Lerche wrote and recorded Please following his divorce from Mona Fastvold.
 The album, known as his "divorce record", was released on 23 September 2014 on Mona Records.
 "Bad Law" was released as the main single for the album in June 2014.

 On 3 March 2017, Lerche released his eighth studio album, Pleasure, on the PLZ label.
 On 24 November that year the songs from Pleasure were also released in a stripped down solo version titled Solo Pleasure.
 Solo Pleasure was released digitally on 14 February 2018.

 In April 2022, Lerche released a double album, Avatars of Love.

 Personal life

 In 2005, Lerche married director and actress Mona Fastvold.
 They divorced in 2013.
 Lerche was in a relationship with writer and blogger Linnéa Myhre from 2013 to 2020.
+His current partner is photographer Hilde Solli, as of 2023.

 Lerche returned to Norway in 2020.
 Prior to that, he lived in Los Angeles and Brooklyn, New York, where he resided from 2005 to 2018.

 Sondre Lerche is the cousin of Norwegian rapper Lars Vaular.
 In 2012, they collaborated on the single "Øynene Lukket".

-Lerche discovered a talent and joy for running in 2015 and has since completed marathons in New York, London, Berlin and Norway.
+Lerche began running in 2015 and has since completed marathons in New York, London, Berlin and Norway.
 His personal best time is 2:55:51 in 2020.